10 Shipping Options for Small Business

 2. Negotiating Rates

 Wondering how to get cheap shipping for small business?
 Well, the more you ship, the more you save!
 Generally, if you’re moving more than 100 orders per month, a carrier will be willing to negotiate better pricing to keep your business (this may require an exclusivity agreement, however, which would eliminate your ability to choose a multi-carrier approach).
 To learn more, you should contact the various carriers and ask about the required quantities for them to offer lower rates and whether exclusivity is a requirement.

 3. Choosing Affordable Packing Materials

 The cost of boxes, bubble wrap, air-fill cushions, and styrofoam peanuts can quickly add to your shipping expenses.
 You may consider reusing boxes, however you need to know that reused boxes tend to lose about 60% of their strength and even the slightest bit of damage can compromise their integrity.
 If you’re not concerned with branding, you can buy these items in bulk to save; otherwise, using a fulfillment warehouse that specializes in this may be your best bet.

 5. Outsourcing vs. In-House Fulfillment

 Small businesses that are growing may want to consider a third-party logistics provider, or 3PL.
 These centers will store your inventory, pack your orders properly, and prepare them to be picked up by carriers.
-Many 3PLs such as The Fulfillment Lab will also take care of returns management and have discounted shipping arrangements in place with carriers and will pass the savings on to you.
+Many 3PLs such as The Fulfillment Lab will also take care of returns management and have discounted shipping arrangements in place with carriers so that they can pass the savings on to you.